Best Halogen Headlight Bulbs: Drive at Night With More Confidence

 - $10-$20: Many high-quality halogen headlight bulbs are available at this price point.
 They are often brighter than stock bulbs and provide a better range of view at night.

-- Over $20: The more you spend on halogen headlight bulbs, the brighter and whiter they tend to be.
+- $20 and up: The more you spend on halogen headlight bulbs, the brighter and whiter they tend to be.
 Expect to spend $40 or more if you want lights that are extremely white and intense.

 Luminance or Brightness